LeiChenIntel/toy-compiler/README.md

 Other CMake options:

 `-DENABLE_TOY_BENCHMARKS`: Enable benchmarks.
 Compare the results with loop and AVX instructions.
 Need AVX support and release build type.
+Default value ON.

+`-DENABLE_MATMUL_BENCHMARKS`: Enable matrix multiplication benchmark.
+Need to install OpenBLAS library.
+Only supported on Ubuntu.
+Default value OFF.

 ### How to run the target